White House signals defeat in pandemic as coronavirus outbreak roils Pence’s office

 “I told him at the debate, we’re not learning how to live with it.
 We’re learning how to die with it!
 And it’s wrong,” Biden said Saturday at a drive-in rally in Bristol, Pa., an outer-ring suburb of Philadelphia.

-The event had all the markings of a Biden campaign event in this era, and was a visual contrast to Trump’s rallies.
+The event had all the markings of a Biden campaign event in this era and was a visual contrast to Trump’s rallies.
 He spoke to rows of cars in the parking lot of Bucks County Community College, which allowed attendees to remain socially distanced.
 Biden and his wife, Jill, took the stage wearing face masks but removed them at the lectern.

 “I don’t like the idea of all this distance, but it’s necessary,” Biden said, as drivers honked in response.
 “What we don’t want to do is become superspreaders.”